So why on earth do I countersink or chamfer the deck side of the skins?

 #3 Countersinking is really a no-brainer, and has many many benefits.
 For instance, you can install the fitting and tighten it down NOW with no waiting.
 This means you can seal deck hardware alone.

-Sorry, I mean no disrespect to Mr. Casey, and he writes some great stuff, but this method is perhaps some of the worst advice I've ever read in any sailing/boating related book.
-I have witnessed far too many cases of core rot due to DIY & pro "two step" bedding procedures than I would have like to.
+I mean no disrespect to Mr. Casey, he writes some great stuff, but this method is very difficult to nail repeatably because cure rates change with humidity, temp and far too many factors to get good reliable repeat-ability..
+I have witnessed far too many cases of core rot due to DIY & pro two-step bedding procedures than I would have liked to.

 So where did I lean this countersinking method???
 Hinckley Yachts.
 Sure this extra step takes all of about 30 seconds per stanchion but apparently it's too much "extra" work for most production builders.